WisTex/Pay-It-Forward-License/README.md

 but we encourage you to do more.
 If option 1 and 2 are not available, you must choose option 3 or 4.

-Although this license permits you to sublicense the software under a different license, be aware that your license does not change the terms of this license, and you must include a copy of this license with the Software.
+Although this license permits you to sublicense the Software under a different license, be aware that your license does not change the terms of this license, and you must include a copy of this license with the Software.
 You may not take any action that prevents people from execising their rights under this license.